portlandcodeschool/jsi/_posts/00-01-03-modules.md

 First, let's take a look at how these programs commonly work.
 Run

 {% highlight bash %}
-npm install -g mocha
+npm install -g jasmine
-mocha -h
+jasmine -h
 {% endhighlight %}

-We just used two command line programs, `npm` and `mocha`.
-Seeing the help for Mocha should give you a pretty good idea of how command line programs typically work.
+We just used two command line programs, `npm` and `jasmine`.
+Seeing the help for Jasmine should give you a pretty good idea of how command line programs typically work.
 Usually they take arguments and use those arguments to figure out what to do.

 So what if we wanted to make a weather program?